 We have a interest free payment plan which is direct debited from your nominated account.
 Pay as you go, meaning you pay for the unit when enrolling.
-You can also be invoiced and pay via direct debit from your account or Bpay, if pay by these methods you will not receive any learning material until funds are cleared.
+You can also be invoiced and pay via direct debit from your account or Bpay, if paying by these methods you will not receive any learning material until funds are cleared.

 What may effect the price of your program

 Credit Transfer (CT) is a process that provides credit for a unit of competency previously achieved.
 This means that if you have completed a unit of competency at another Australian Registered Training Organisation, that is identical to one in the program you are enrolling you may be eligible for Credit Transfer and you won’t need to complete that unit again.
 For the Credit Transfer, you must provide evidence of the outcomes by supplying the original Statement of Attainment or Certificate.